ChainsAutomation/chains/README.md

 Example services: PhilipsHue, onewire, timer, pushover.

 ###Device
-A device is a specific piece of functionality exposed on a `service`.
-A single device may be able to do several `actions` and report several `events`.
-We call these "sub-devices" services.
-E.g. "the bluetooth device exposes an Obex service"
+Devices are how functionality is divided into units in a `service`.
+In a service that control light switches, each light switch eould typically be a `device`.
+A device may be able to do several `actions` and report several `events`.

+###Property
+Properties are information made available from a `device`.
+A property can also be the target of an `action`, if the property something that can be change.
+An example of this would be the "power" property on a light switch `device`, that might between "on" and "off".

 ##What are events, actions and rules?